Kombinat451/kombinat451.github.io/content/articles/signal-without-smartphone.md

 <asset-image alt="Standalone Registration View" src="signal-standalone.png"></asset-image>

-When you finished succesfuly registering a Signal account, restart Signal to get rid of your code changes.
+When you finished successfully registering a Signal account, restart Signal to get rid of your code changes.

 </tab>

 <tab label="Permant patch">

-An alternative to monkeypatching is to actually permanently get rid of the development checks in the source itself.
+An alternative to monkey patching is to actually permanently get rid of the development checks in the source itself.
 With this you can later on theoretically as well provide a new Signal-Desktop package.
 Signal-Desktop itself is an electron based web application.
 To enable standalone support again